 - A declaration of access regarding how the thesis should be preserved at RU Library and/or in the repository Skemman

-Submitting RU thesis to Skemman.is
+Submitting to Skemman

-Electronic copies submitted to Skemman – http://skemman.is/en/
+Electronic copies should be submitted to Skemman – http://skemman.is/en/

+To log in to Skemman, students use their RU user name and password.
+Theses submitted to Skemman should be in PDF format unless that is not applicable.
 Students who prepare their thesis using programs which do not allow users to create PDF documents, submit the report in PDF format but accompanying documents in their original format if Skemman allows for that.

 Thoroughly read the document(s) in whole before beginning.
 Give PDF documents descriptive titles, for example, taken from the author's name, type of thesis, title of thesis, and/or year.
 Avoid words such as "final" or "for printing" in document titles.

 Students are responsible for ensuring that all copies, electronic and printed, are identical.

 If any problems come up when submitting a thesis, you can contact the library service desk tel.
 599 6234.
 Kristína Benedikz is project manager of Skemman and can be contacted directly by tel.
 599 6410 or e-mail email@example.com

 Printed copies of theses (essays / reports and accompanying documents) shall be submitted to Schools in accordance with their rules.
 Printed copies need to be accompanied by a confirmation (printout of e-mail - see sample below) from Skemman that an electronic copy has been submitted.